lemayian23/MY_EXPEDIA/README.md

 ## 🎓 Academic Context

-This project began as a coursework assignment but has been completely reimplemented and enhanced by [Your Name].
+This project began as a coursework for Software Engineering Laboratory at Technical University of Kenya mentored by my Lecturer Richard Akello and has been completely reimplemented and enhanced by Denis Lemayian Kirionki.
 The codebase represents my individual work and improvements.

 ### Original Framework Provided: